Learn how newcomer brands can stand out with the right penetration pricing strategy

 This strategic move allowed Warby Parker to capture market share, grow rapidly, and develop a loyal customer base that appreciated both its stylish designs and accessible pricing.
 Today, Warby Parker continues to expand, now operating physical stores alongside its online presence.

-1. Spotify
+3. Spotify

-Streaming music platform Spotify used a freemium model upon its entrance into the market, providing basic ad-supported streaming services free of charge while charging premium users for additional features like offline listening and higher audio quality.
+Streaming music platform Spotify used a freemium model penetration pricing strategy upon its entrance into the market, providing basic ad-supported streaming services free of charge while charging premium users for additional features like offline listening and higher audio quality.
 By allowing users to access its content at no cost, Spotify attracted millions of listeners and convinced many to upgrade to paid subscriptions once they became hooked on its service.

 Spotify Business Model